whofferbert/key-mode/README.md

   -n
   -name ["Scale Name"]
     Scale Name can be any quoted string.
-    Provides the name to display when using a custom Step signature
+    Provides the name to display when using a custom Step signature.

   -color-1 [COLOR] ... -color-7 [COLOR]
     Assign a specific color to the given notes, when drawing the